Overview

 In standard mode (the default), points are deducted the moment the discount code is generated, before the customer even uses it at checkout.
 In deduct on order placed (DOOP) mode, points remain in the customer’s balance until the discount code is actually applied to a completed order.
 The deduction only happens after checkout.

-DOOP is now channel-aware — you can choose exactly which redemption channels use deferred deduction and which use immediate deduction.
-For example, you can enable DOOP for checkout redemptions only, while storefront widget and API redemptions continue to deduct points immediately.
+DOOP is now channel-aware — your program can be configured so specific redemption channels use deferred deduction while others use immediate deduction.
+For example, DOOP can be enabled for checkout redemptions only, while storefront widget and API redemptions continue to deduct points immediately.

 Tip: We recommend consulting your success manager before changing these settings on a live program, as the configuration may impact your customers' experience.